-An "intelligent" brute-force search algorithm.
+• An "intelligent" brute-force search algorithm.

-- Assume S is the set of all possible states - Use a systematic way to examine each state in S one by one so that - ▷ a state is not examined too many times does not have too many duplications; - \triangleright it is efficient to find an unvisited state in S.

-Need to know whether a state has been visited before efficiently.
+- Assume S is the set of all possible states - Use a systematic way to examine each state in S one by one so that - ▷ a state is not examined too many times does not have too many duplications; - $\triangleright$ it is efficient to find an unvisited state in S. - Need to know whether a state has been previously visited efficiently. - Need some mechanism to "remember" the past behaviors. - ▷ Store previously visited states in memory - ▷ Use a smart visiting order, say assign a unique index from 0 to S 1, to avoid visiting a state twice where S is the number of distinct states.

-• Some notable algorithms.
+Some notable algorithms.